Manage a Business

 For the most part, you can determine your etiquette guidelines based on your restaurant atmosphere and style.
 If you run a casual dining restaurant, for example, you may put more focus on the food and less on formal server etiquette like serving guests from the left.

-Here are a few general etiquette and dress code guidelines you may want to implement:
+Here are a few general etiquette and dress code guidelines you may want to include in training for restaurant staff:

 • Shirts, pants, and shoes should always be clean and free of rips or holes.